microsoft/azuredevopslabs/readme.md

 <td class ="mainTable" width="80%">
 <h2> <a href="labs/tfs">Microsoft Visual Studio ALM VM 2017</a></h2>
   <!--span class ="mainPageText" align="right"-->
-  <p align="left">We are excited to announce the 2017 version of the Microsoft Visual Studio ALM VM - with updated versions, new application, more Hands-on-Labs.</p>
+  <p align="left">We are excited to announce the 2017 version of the Microsoft Visual Studio ALM VM - with updated versions, new application, updated and new hands-on-labs based on the new features and enhancements in VS and TFS 2017.</p>

    <p align="left">Here are the <b>key highlights</b> of the 2017 version:</p>
   <p>